 Are Oranges Safe for Horses to Eat?

-Oranges are considered very safe for most horses to eat, if you monitor their intake.
+Oranges are considered very safe for most horses to eat if you monitor their intake.
 There are no toxins in oranges that make them dangerous for horses. (source)

 Oranges should never be fed as a main meal to horses and should only be given as a treat in small quantities.

-Can Horses Eat Orange Peel?
+Can Horses Eat Orange Peels?

 The orange rind, also called the peel, is completely safe for horses to eat!
 Make sure you wash the orange off before you peel off the rind and feed it to your horse.